Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: I am that which is hunted, and this panes me.
 Do you dig, Stone?
 What am I?
 (Answer: Quarry)

+## 📅 2025-07-22 11:56:13

+💬 Daily Quote #1:
+"Character is doing what you don't want to do but know you should do." — Joyce Meyer